 Many people don’t know that there is a difference between a business plan and a feasibility study.

-So let us start with the first one which will give us a brief overview of what a business plan and a feasibility study is all about
+So let us start with the first one, which will give us a brief overview of what a business plan and a feasibility study is all about

-A Feasibility study is done to determine whether a proposed business has a high enough probability of success that it should be undertaken.
+A feasibility study is done to determine whether a proposed business has a high enough probability of success that it should be undertaken.
 A feasibility study is carried out first in order to know if the business will be viable before venturing into it.
 Before a company can invest in a business or launch a new product, a feasibility study is done to determine if there will be a return on investment.

 According to Rochester.edu, a feasibility study can be defined as “a controlled process for identifying problems and opportunities, determining objectives, describing situations, defining successful outcomes, and assessing the range of costs and benefits associated with several alternatives for solving a problem.”

-2. Main Purpose of a Business Plan and a Feasibility Study
+Main Purpose of a Business Plan and a Feasibility Study

 The feasibility study helps determine whether an idea or business is a viable option.
 Therefore, a feasibility study is done first before investing a dime in the business.
-Before considering approaching investors, you must have done your study to know that the business is feasible before taking any decision.
+Before considering approaching investors, you must have done your research to know that the business is feasible before taking any decision.
 That is why a feasibility study gives a conclusion or recommendations.

-3. Outline of a Business Plan and a Feasibility Study
+Outline of a Business Plan and a Feasibility Study

 Below is the outline of a business plan: